Superior Kabine

 This small and charming town is located around a natural port and it is undoubtedly one of the most famous seaside resorts of Dalmatian coast.

-A lot of splendid monuments as the Cathedral, the ancient Arsenal and different palaces are bearing witness to a rich history of gothic and renaissance arts.
+A lot of splendid monuments as the Cathedral, the ancient Arsenal and different palaces are bearing witness to a rich history of Gothic and Renaissance arts.

 From the pier, follow your guide through narrow tiny streets to the 15th century Franciscan Monastery.
 The cloister with its rounded arches and a well in the middle dominates the Renaissance monastery.
 The former spacious refectory and a small, adjacent room have been turned into the monastery museum.
 Along with a collection of old books and coins, the famous "Last Supper", a work belonging to the Venetian School of Palma the Younger from the end of the 16th century, has the strongest claims on the attention of the numerous visitors.